What is VAWA?

 - You are now the spouse or child of an abusive U.S. citizen or Lawful Permanent Resident

-- You are now residing in the United States or have resided in the United States with the U.S. citizen or Lawful Permanent Resident abuser in the past
+- You are now residing in the United States or have resided in the United States with a U.S. citizen or Lawful Permanent Resident abuser in the past

 - Have been battered by or have been the subject of extreme cruelty perpetrated by: